AbhinavGupta2002/GeeseHunter/README.md

 Geese Hunter is a basic self developed iOS game that is fun to play with family and friends.

-Compatible with all iPhones after iPhone X, inclusive, and compatible with all iPads.
+Compatible with all iPhones after iPhone 11, inclusive, and compatible with all iPads.

 Compatible with iOS 13 and above.